md861/ElliFEM/README.md

 * Compilation: `./CleanNCompile`
 * Run: `./femSolver`

-The terminal then outputs the time step currently being processed, with the error in numerical solution if the analytical solution is available.

 ## Example files:
-An example *dat* file that has a 2D mesh with 2-nd order quadrilateral elements (generated with [Gmsh](https://gmsh.info/)) is located in the [Example/10pi_p2](https://github.com/md861/ElliFEM/tree/main/Example/10pi_p2) folder.
+An example *dat* file that has a 2D mesh with 4-th order quadrilateral elements (generated with [Gmsh](https://gmsh.info/)) is located in the [Example/10pi_p2](https://github.com/md861/ElliFEM/tree/main/Example/10pi_p2) folder.
 The Paraview plots of the mesh and an example numerical solution for a progressive plane wave with Neuman boundaries and a non-zero (sinusoidal) source solved over this mesh, are shown as animated gifs at the beginning of this read-me file.

 ## References
 <a id="1">[1]</a>